Instructor audio file (17 min)

 - low to no prey drive easy to live with

-- inhibited bite when in play-soft mouth ideal
+- inhibited bite when in play-a soft mouth is ideal

 - tolerant to loud sounds like thunderstorms, gunshot, fireworks (must have been introduced when young)